mastodon-sc/mastodon-documentation/docs/partB/table_bdv_edition_keys.md

-# Editing spots in the BDV views.
+# Editing spots and links in the BDV views.

 See also the _'Linking spots'_ and _'Manually adding spots and linking them'_ sections in [this tutorial](../partA/manual_editing.md).